 Fig: CI/CD process with automated code review

-Using automation, you can create a standard code-review template which can be followed by everyone in the team.
+Using automation, everyone in the team can follow a standard code-review template.
 Since there is no human intervention in the process, there is no risk of falling off the process.

-Anyone adapting a CI/CD pipeline must monitor the following matrix to optimize the development environment according to the results.
+Anyone adopting a CI/CD pipeline must monitor the following matrix to optimize the development environment according to the results.

 - Lead time to production